 The trailer was the first major reveal of the February 26 Pokémon Presents event.
 The trailer begins by showing the original Diamond and Pearl games booting up and being played on the DS before transitioning to the updated but accurate Brilliant Diamond and Shining Pearl remakes.

 We see brief glimpses of Twinleaf Town, Jubilife City, Floaroma Town, Lake Verity, the Valley Windworks, Oreburgh City, Snowpoint City, several routes, multiplayer, and some normal Pokémon battles.
 You should get a nice feel for how these remakes compare to the original.
+Nom more trailers have been released for the game since then, even with the release date announcement.

-What are the Pokémon Brilliant Diamond and Pokémon Shining Pearl legendary Pokémon?
+What are the Pokémon Brilliant Diamond and Pokémon Shining Pearl Legendary Pokémon?

 For those that aren't familiar with the original game, Brilliant Diamond and Shining Pearl both have god-like legendaries that were confirmed to reappear by The Pokémon Company.
 Brilliant Diamond's Legendary Pokémon is Dialga, a Steel and Dragon-Type Pokémon that also has the power to control time.